Main Content start here

 Supply Chain Disruptions

-Disruptions in transportation can lead to delays in the movement of milk, dairy raw materials, and finished milk protein products.
+Disruptions in transportation can delay the movement of milk, dairy raw materials, and finished milk protein products.
 Roadblocks, traffic congestion, or logistic issues can affect the timely delivery of products to consumers.
 Complex logistics, especially in a vast and diverse country like India, can lead to inefficiencies and bottlenecks in the supply chain.
 Coordinating the sourcing, processing, and distribution of milk protein products can be challenging.
-Events like floods, droughts, and extreme weather conditions can disrupt the production of milk and the functioning of dairy processing facilities, affecting the supply of milk proteins.
+Events such as floods, droughts, and extreme weather can disrupt milk production and the operation of dairy processing facilities, affecting the supply of milk proteins.
 Labor disruptions, such as strikes or worker shortages, can impact dairy processing and packaging, leading to reduced production and distribution.
 Supply chain disruptions can affect the availability of packaging materials, which are essential for milk protein products.
 Additionally, changes in labeling regulations can lead to compliance challenges and delays.
-The maintenance of a cold chain is essential for dairy products, including milk protein.
+Maintaining a cold chain is essential for dairy products, including milk protein.
 Disruptions in the cold chain can result in spoilage, waste, and quality issues.

 Competition from Plant-Based Alternatives